vonssy/PolyFlow-BOT/README.md

   - Auto Complete Daily & Tutorial Quests
   - Multi Accounts

-### Note: For now, I made the bot bypass the scan to get tasks, because the risk of the account being banned is very high.
+### Note: For now, I made the bot to skipping the scan to earn task, because the risk of the account being banned is very high.

 ## Requiremnets